 The Wangapeka Study and Retreat Centre (the Centre) is a place of beauty and to serve here is an opportunity to both give and receive.
 This exchange has been happening for nearly fifty years as the Centre has been developed and maintained on volunteer love and labour.
 We continue to rely on this flow of energy to support the teachings and practice of Dharma.
-If you would like to participate as well you are welcome to fill out our volunteer application form at the foot of this page.

 What kind of work would I be doing?

-Otherwise there is a wide range of work and in most cases there will be something to suit your interest and skills.
+There is a wide range of work and in most cases there will be something to suit your interest and skills.
 Tasks and projects include housekeeping, gardening, track maintenance, lawn mowing, weed control and building maintenance including painting and repairs.

 How long do volunteers stay for?